amir-sbg/amir-sbg.github.io/_pages/experiences.md

   </div>

   <div class="experience-text">
-    I attended <b>CVPR 2025</b> — an amazing opportunity to meet world-leading researchers, explore cutting-edge advancements in 3D vision, Gaussian Splatting, and foundation models, and see the newest breakthroughs in computer vision.
+    I attended <b>CVPR 2025</b> — an incredible opportunity to meet world-class researchers, explore breakthrough work in 3D Computer Vision, Gaussian Splatting, foundation models,
+    and learn about the newest progress across the vision community.
     <br><br>
-    It was an inspiring experience to talk with experts, attend workshops, learn about real-world applications, and connect with innovative companies pushing the boundaries of AI.
+    It was inspiring to attend workshops, connect with companies, gain insights from top labs,
-    I learned a lot from the community and got valuable insights for shaping my future research.
+    and talk with experts shaping the future of AI.
+    I came back with new ideas, motivation, and a deeper understanding of current research trends.
   </div>

 </div>